-T Recommendation Text Lead Responsibility Progress (Black font = Goal or Direction) (Green font = Completed by Oct.
-2017) (Blue font = Completed by Nov.
-2017) (Red Font = (10) RECOMMENDATION HAS BEEN MET) Data in SARS Track was reviewed to identify traffic levels and requests for counseling support at the Marina Center.
+D Recommendation Text Lead Responsibility Progress (Black font = Goal or Direction) (Green font = Completed by Dec.
+2017) (Blue font = Completed by Jan.
+2018) (Red Font = (12 out of 17) RECOMMENDATION HAS BEEN MET) counseling support at the Marina Center.
 Discussions are in progress to identify increased counseling support at the Marina Center to accommodate these traffic hours, an expected increase in student traffic as a result of the implementation of the ACE (Dual Admissions with CSUMB) program, and increased general education course scheduling for Fall 2017.
 The college will double the number of counseling hours in Marina in Fall 2017 compared to Fall 2016.
 All Student Services Meeting occurred on May 5th.
 Program Review was discussed.
 Areas covered included: program review calendar, assessment cycle, and program review template and components; transition from Program Reflections to TracDat; review and identification of current SAOs/SLOs; also the need to include evaluation of service delivery to four MPC campuses (Monterey, Marina, PSTC, Online).
 Student Services has identified a division wide SAO: We will provide RICH services, regardless of location or means of delivery, and students will be informed, engaged, and connected with the campus community.
 Programs will add additional SAOs as needed.
 Student Services developed an updated Program Review Timeline and an SAO schedule/timeline for all Student Services Programs.
 Student Services representatives are on the PRIE committee that is updating and reviewing the Program Review processes and template at MPC to ensure that it reflects the evaluation of services based on SAOs and consideration of support at all MPC campuses.
 Survey for student services has been developed and will be administered in early/mid Fall.